debdevops/servicehub/docs/COMPREHENSIVE-GUIDE.md

         end

         API->>Azure: PeekMessagesAsync(take=100)
+        Note over API,Azure: This is a point-in-time snapshot.<br/>The list does not update automatically.
         Note over Azure: Peek = read without removing<br/>Gets up to 100 messages

         Azure-->>API: List of messages with metadata